TeamProductionSystem/Momentors_Backend/README.md

 $ python manage.py test
 ```

-To skip a test that isn't finished, add the following before the test class:
+💡**Note:** To skip a test that isn't finished, add the following before the test class:
 `@unittest.skip("Test file is not ready yet")`

 To run coverage for test: